hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/SetupApollo.md

 >
 > `graphql-tag`: Utitily for parsing GraphQL queries.
 >

-> Note: apollo-boost is a minimal config way to start using Apollo Client.
+**Note**: apollo-boost is a minimal config way to start using Apollo Client.
 It includes some sensible defaults.

 Apart from `apollo-boost`, you also need to install `react-apollo` and `graphql` packages.